Pope, in Slovakia, warns European countries against being self-centred | Politics

 In Budapest on Sunday, in an apparent response to nationalist Prime Minister Viktor Orban's stand that Muslim immigration could destroy its heritage, he said preserving a nation's deeply rooted Christian heritage did not exclude a welcoming, caring attitude for others in need.
 "Our Christian way of looking at others refuses to see them as a burden or a problem, but rather as brothers and sisters to be helped and protected," he said on Monday.

 "The Church is not a fortress, a stronghold, a lofty castle, self-sufficient and looking out upon the world below," he said.
-Later he was due to visit a shelter for the poor and to meet representatives of Slovakia's Jewish community.
+He later visited a memorial on the site of a synagogue demolished by the communists in 1969 and paid tribute to the more than 100,000 Slovak Jews killed in the Holocaust.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)